Safeguarding

 1.1 The aim of CV Life is to create a safe environment for all children and young people by ensuring safe recruitment, promoting clear systems, embedding a culture of safeguarding, and by respecting and listening to children and young people.

-1.2 We recognise we have a duty to protect and promote the welfare of all young people under the age of 18 and adults at risk1 who engage with us.
+1.2 We recognise we have a duty to protect and promote the welfare of all young people under the age of 18 and adults at risk who engage with us.
 It is always unacceptable for anyone to experience abuse of any kind, including through social media or other online activity.
 Everyone has a legal right to protection from all forms of abuse.

 1.3 We are committed to safeguarding practices and procedures and to providing a welcoming, safe, and inclusive environment in which all can engage with the activities undertaken by CV Life.